SruthiSathya/Predicting-the-Success-of-Bank-Telemarketing-using-various-machine-learning-techniques/README.md

 # Predicting-the-Success-of-Bank-Telemarketing-using-various-machine-learning-techniques

+## Classification goal:
+The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit.

+## Source of the dataset:
+The dataset was taken from the UCI repository.

+## Process description:
 This repository contains a python class to predict the success of Bank Telemarketing using the following Machine Learning techniques with the incorporation of dimensionality reduction techniques (the user gets to choose it):

 1. LogisticRegression